-OSAP DEFERRAL OF FEES.
-DEPOSIT POLICY AND DEADLINES
+OSAP DEFERRAL OF FEES, DEPOSIT POLICY AND DEADLINES

 If a student is using funding from OSAP or other Canadian provincial/ territorial aid to pay all or a part of their fees, they are not required to pay the non-refundable deposit at the time of registration permitting they have completed their OSAP application or Out of Province Fee Deferral Request by the deadline listed below.
 An OSAP application is not considered complete until all required supporting documents have been uploaded by the student to their online application.
 Students receiving OSAP funding will have an automatic deferral of student fees without financial penalty according to the dates outlined below.
-Students receiving other Canadian provincial/territorial aid will be required to submit an Out of Province Fee Deferral request form, available for download from our website.
+Students receiving other Canadian provincial/territorial aid will be required to submit an Out of Province Fee Deferral request form, available from the Student Portal.
 Students applying for OSAP and registering after this date are required to pay the deposit, and the balance of their fees will be due according to the University's standard fee policies and deadlines.

 It is the student's responsibility to ensure they have enough OSAP or out of province aid to cover their fees, and to verify their account balance on the student portal prior to the deadlines set out above.
-If OSAP or out of province aid is insufficient to cover all fees, the student must cover
+If OSAP or out of province aid is insufficient to cover all fees, the student must cover the remaining balance from his/her own resources before the fee payment deadlines listed above.
+If a student completely withdraws from all courses, a non-refundable registration deposit per term applies as well as the University's Refund Schedule for fees, and it is the students' responsibility to clear the balance.
+If fee payment deadlines are not met, interest will begin to accrue on the remaining outstanding balance at an annual rate of 5%.